rakoenig/qe-yam-backlog-assistant/README.md

-# QE Tools Backlog Status
+# QE Yam Backlog Status

 This is the dashboard for [QE Yam](https://progress.opensuse.org/projects/qe-yast/wiki/Wiki).